-Namibian teens stoke new Olympic testosterone controversy
+Teenagers make 200 final in Olympic testosterone controversy

 Asked about her ban from the 400, Mboma responded: “I have no comment for that.”

 Relative unknowns on the international track circuit before this year, Mboma and Masilingi will now be part of a star-studded lineup in Tuesday’s final.
 It will include Thompson-Herah and another Jamaican, Shelly-Ann Fraser-Pryce, who are coming off a gold-silver finish in the 100 meters.
 Shaunae Miller-Uibo will be there, trying to add the 200 title to the 400 she won in Rio.

 And Thomas qualified too, though she had to wait for one of the wild-card spots after Mboma powered past her in their semi and put her back in third.

 Mboma said she never expected to make that final.